Legal information about Family Violence laws and resources

 - your partner or someone else is threatening to hurt your family back home.

-Abusers may use threats to keep their partners from leaving or to try to scare them into dropping the charges, but charges can only be changed or dropped by the Crown Attorney (a government lawyer).
+If your spouse has been charged with a crime, your spouse may try to use threats to keep you from leaving or to try to scare you into dropping the charges, but charges can only be changed or dropped by the Crown Attorney (a government lawyer).
 The complainant or victim does not have the power to change or drop the charges.

 Conditional Permanent Residence